CSFC 2025 Priority Bill List

 • Communication issues impacting railroad lines in the state.

-Beginning on or before January 1, 2027 , a railroad regulated by the commission is required to pay a fee to cover the costs incurred by the commission and the office in relation to the bill.
-The commission shall determine a methodology for calculating the fee by rule, but the commission must include specified criteria in the calculation.
-The total amount collected pursuant to the annual fee must not exceed $4,800,000 in a calendar year.
+Beginning on or before July 1, 2027, a railroad regulated by the commission is required to pay a fee to cover the costs incurred by the commission and the office in relation to the act.
+The commission shall determine a methodology for calculating the fee by rule, and the commission may include specified criteria in the calculation.
+The total amount collected pursuant to the annual fee must not exceed $2,900,000 in a calendar year.
 A railroad regulated by the commission must pay the fee in equal quarterly installments and is subject to penalties and interest if they fail to timely pay the fee.

 Status: 2/11/2025 Introduced In Senate - Assigned to Transportation & Energy